 Tips:

-Choose to expand (open) the message header section.
-And choose to collapse (close) the header section.
+• Choose Choose to expand the message header. to expand (open) the message header section.
+And choose Choose to collapse the message header. to collapse (close) the header section.

 See Also